ceph/ceph/doc/rados/operations/user-management.rst

               so they have permissions to add keys, etc. when bootstrapping an ``rbd-mirror`` daemon.

-``profile rbd`` (Monitor and OSD)
+``profile rbd`` (Manager, Monitor, and OSD)

 :Description: Gives a user permissions to manipulate RBD images.
 When used
-              as a Monitor cap, it provides the minimal privileges required by an RBD client application.
-When used as an OSD cap, it provides read-write access to an RBD client application.
+              as a Monitor cap, it provides the minimal privileges required by an RBD client application; this includes the ability to blacklist other client users.
+When used as an OSD cap, it provides read-write access to the specified pool to an RBD client application.
+The Manager cap supports optional ``pool`` and ``namespace`` keyword arguments.

 ``profile rbd-mirror`` (Monitor only)